Sagada, Mountain Province, the Philippines

 Cindy, channeling her inner Girl Scout, strapped on her head flashlight and was good to go.
 Although the guide’s lamp was big and bright, it could not possibly illuminate each of our paths.
 I did not come similarly prepared for my own safety, but I had considered the protection of my gadgets sealed in waterproof ziplock plastic bags.
 At least we were appropriately dressed to get wet and dirty: light clothing and sandals.

 At one point in the descent, I looked up and saw a dark hole above me.
 Only then did I realize we were not just going into the mountain but DOWN inside it.
 The view down and up the abyss were the same.
 The cave was a vertical tunnel, said to be at least 300 meters deep.

 3. Focus your mind and stretch your body.

 The first stage was the descent that involved crawling and a lot of contortions.
 Sliding down huge rocks while resisting the pull of gravity felt like a tug of war.
 We knew from the start this was not a walk in the park.
 It required focus, both visual and mental, in EVERY step.

-First I had to get a grip, a good one, even on guano (bat poop)-covered rocks (goodbye eeewy qualms!), and then steady my foot on a flat or concave surface.
+First I had to firmly lay my hands even on rocks splattered with guano (bat poop) – goodbye eeewy qualms – and then steady my foot on a flat or concave surface.
 All this as my body stretched Pilates-style between my hand and foot that were poles apart.
 I imagined I could finally do the split.